What Is a Revetment? A Complete Guide

 - It is a facing, not a retaining structure — a revetment protects the surface of an existing slope from erosion; it is not designed to resist lateral earth pressure the way a retaining wall is.
 Where both functions are needed, a revetment is applied to the face of a separately engineered retaining structure, not used as a substitute for one.

 This is also what distinguishes a revetment from a seawall: a seawall is typically a vertical or steep structure built to hold back water and resist wave pressure directly at a fixed line, often used where space is too constrained for a sloped structure.
-A revetment needs more lateral space to achieve its slope, but generally performs better against wave energy and causes less reflected wave disturbance to adjacent areas.
+A revetment needs more lateral space to achieve its slope, but generally performs better against wave energy and causes less reflected wave disturbance to adjacent areas — a distinction set out in detail in the USACE Coastal Engineering Manual and PIANC's harbour and coastal works guidelines.

 Main Revetment Types